laszlocph/website/_posts/2016-10-21-Docker-cluster-management-on-AWS.md

 Service discovery tools like [Netflix Eureka](https://github.com/Netflix/eureka), [Consul](https://www.consul.io/) become very popular.
 Essentially every service registers its access information in these components, and the service clients obtain the connection information from these service registries.

 In my example though I solve the problem by simply using AWS's Elastic Load Balancer (ELB) service.
 Especially as it is [now aware of ECS services](https://aws.amazon.com/about-aws/whats-new/2016/08/amazon-ec2-container-service-now-integrated-with-application-load-balancer-to-support-dynamic-ports-and-path-based-routing/).
-**Services automatically get registered in ELB**, so I can be sure that by accessing the service on a given DNS name, my request is routed to one of the containers in an ECS *service*.
+Services automatically get registered in ELB, so I can be sure that by accessing the service on a given DNS name, my request is routed to one of the containers in an ECS *service*.

-This combined with the new **path based routing** in ELB, and the ability to run a load balancer on internal networks allows me to not introduce any complex Service Discovery component.
+This combined with the new path based routing in ELB, and the ability to run a load balancer on internal networks allows me to not introduce any complex Service Discovery component.

 ## Launching the production service